themayursinha/blog/_posts/2023-12-31-Nietzsche-and-Vedanta.md

 4. **"The Principal Upanishads" by S. Radhakrishnan**: A comprehensive and scholarly translation of the major Upanishads by a respected Indian philosopher.

 **Online Resources and Courses:**
-- Various universities and educational platforms offer online courses and lectures on Nietzsche’s philosophy and Vedanta, which can be a great way to engage with these subjects under expert guidance.
+- Various universities and educational platforms offer online courses and lectures on Nietzsche's philosophy and Vedanta, which can be a great way to engage with these subjects under expert guidance.
 - Websites like the Stanford Encyclopedia of Philosophy and the Internet Encyclopedia of Philosophy provide detailed entries on Nietzsche and Vedanta, suitable for both beginners and those seeking more advanced analysis.

-By engaging with these resources, you can deepen your understanding of Nietzsche’s thought and Vedanta philosophy, enriching your own philosophical inquiries and perspectives.
+By engaging with these resources, you can deepen your understanding of Nietzsche's thought and Vedanta philosophy, enriching your own philosophical inquiries and perspectives.